Next class is June 10th!

 Meet with mediators for a class in gentle movement.
 Enjoy yourself.
 Improve your flexibility and ease--and not just of your physical body!
 Deepen your practice.

-Starting with a chance to chat & get oriented, you’ll engage in a 50-minute Awareness Through Movement™ class which will then be capped by a discussion about ways in which slow, aware movement might help you deepen your mediation practice.
+Starting with a chance to chat & get oriented, you’ll engage in a 50-minute Awareness Through Movement™ class which will then be capped by discussion.

 Each lesson supports mediator skills and self-care in three important ways: